LiborBenes-US/progressor_lib/README.md

 # CHANGELOG.md

-All published changes to Progressor to be documented in this file.
+All published changes to progressor_lib to be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).